About

 Contracts in the Netherlands aren’t the most straightforward, but its employment laws make it one of the best countries to workin.

-Our Contract Director Gary Thompson’s drawn on his vast knowledge of the Dutch employment landscape and come up with this handy guide to help you make sure you’ve got all your bases covered.
+Our Managing Director, Chris Stringer, has drawn on his vast knowledge of the Dutch employment landscape and come up with this handy guide to help you make sure you’ve got all your bases covered.
 Stick with us, and we’ll make light work of getting to grips with things.

 First things first: is your contract permanent or temporary?
 While permanent contracts don’t have a specified end date, temporary contracts do.